A-Kuo/Fine-Tuned-SEC-Filing-Extraction-Pipeline/README.md

 ---

 ## Evidence and Benchmarks

-### ⚠️ Correction: the 94% / 92–99% numbers below were never measured

 `evaluation/evaluate.py`'s `generate_sample_metrics()` returns hardcoded values —
 its own docstring calls them "target results from the project spec."
 Running `evaluate.py` with no `--predictions`/`--ground_truth` used to silently fall back